-In this series of articles, Dominic Whittome covers wholesale energy prices between May and July.
+In this series of articles, Dominic Whittome covers recent changes to wholesale energy prices.

 Prospect Law and Prospect Advisory provide legal and business consultancy services for clients involved in the infrastructure, energy and financial sectors.